-Doshisha University, founded in 1875, has had relations with some of the Associated Kyoto Program’s sponsoring institutions since the beginning of its history.
-The founder of Doshisha, Nijima Jo, graduated from Amherst College in 1870.
-Doshisha’s historical ties with Amherst and, after World War II, Carleton College, formed the foundation on which the AKP was established.
+Founded in 1875, Doshisha University is a comprehensive private educational system comprising multiple institutions from kindergarten through graduate and professional schools.
+The university’s relations with some of AKP’s member institutions go back to before its inception, when Doshisha’s founder, Neesima Jo, graduated from Amherst College in 1870.
+The historical ties with Amherst and, after World War II, with Carleton College formed the foundation on which the Associated Kyoto Program was established.

-Doshisha University, one of Japan’s leading private institutions of higher learning, supports the AKP in many ways.
-In addition to classrooms, Doshisha has generously made available a number of spaces, including a small library, student lounge, and offices for our administrative staff and faculty.
-Doshisha serves as an official legal sponsor, enabling the AKP to obtain student visas; they also provide student ID cards and extend special student status, including email and library access.
+Doshisha University supports AKP in many ways.
+In addition to classrooms, Doshisha has generously made available a number of spaces on its Imadegawa Campus, including a student lounge and offices for our administrative staff and faculty.
+AKP students also have access to the university library, cafeterias, and other public areas.
+Doshisha serves as our official legal sponsor, enabling AKP to obtain student visas.
+They also provide student ID cards and extend special student status.